timb-machine-mirrors/anarcat-feed2exec/doc/support.rst

            what you mean, and make sure it cannot be misinterpreted.

          * Include the output of ``--version`` and ``--debug`` in your bug reports.
+See the :doc:`issue template <issue_template>` for more details about what to include in bug reports.

          If you wish to read more about issues regarding communication in bug reports, you can read `How to Report Bugs Effectively`_ which takes about 30 minutes.

-.. no issue template yet:

-..
-See the :doc:`issue template <issue_template>` for more details
-   about what to include in bug reports.

 .. _online issue tracker: https://0xacab.org/monkeysphere/monkeysign/issues
 .. _How to Report Bugs Effectively: http://www.chiark.greenend.org.uk/~sgtatham/bugs.html